 DR. INA KUBBE

-I am a Post-Doctoral Fellow at the School of Political Science, Government and International Relations at Tel Aviv University (TAU).
+I am a Post-Doctoral Researcher at the School of Political Science, Government and International Relations at Tel Aviv University (TAU).
 I am specialized in comparative research on empirical democracy and governance research, corruption, political psychology as well as in methodology.
 At TAU I mainly research on the causes and consequences of corruption as well as on norms and values of the Israeli and Palestinian society related to the conflict.

 I obtained my Ph.D. from Leuphana University Lüneburg, Germany, in 2013 about „Is it all about profit?
 Corruption in European Comparative Perspective” discussing the causes of corruption across and within European countries from a quantitative point of view.
 The thesis especially highlights the relationship between corruption and democracy.

 I have already published several articles, books and special issues such as on Corruption and Informal Practices in the Middle East and North Africa (Routledge), Corruption and Norms: Why Informal Rules Matter (Palgrave), Corruption in Europe (Nomos-Verlag) or Experiments in Political Science (VS-Verlag).
-I had several academic stays abroad such as in the USA, Sweden, Israel or Russia where I have been working with international colleagues such as Russell D. Dalton from the University of California, Irvine.
+I had several academic stays abroad such as in the USA, Sweden, Italy or Russia where I have been working with international colleagues such as Russell D. Dalton from the University of California, Irvine.
 I am part of several research groups on corruption and founding member of the Interdisciplinary Corruption Research Network (ICRN).

 Workshop on the Corruption-Conflict Nexus

 12.-13.
 December 2018, School of Political Science, Government and International Relations, Tel Aviv University